Q-Smith/Arduino-MotorShield/README.md

 ##### AVR Timers

-AVR Timers has been the most difficult concept for me to learn partly because its getting this configuration right which confuses me.
+AVR Timers at first are the most difficult concept to learn partly because its getting the configuration right.
 The reason I want to use timers is because I'd rather opt-in for hardware controlled timers rather than software controlled timers.

 The best place to learn about AVR Timers (IMHO) would be this series of articles listed below.
 I cannot describe Timers as well as Mayank Prasad, so do yourself a favour and read them!